Lavandula angustifolia 'Hidcote'

 Color: Lavender blue

 Bloom Time: Late spring or early summer

-Lavandula angustifolia ‘Hidcote’ is a bushy, dwarf, evergreen shrub with usually narrow, simple, entire, toothed or lobed leaves and small deep violet-purple flowers in dense, aromatic spikes up to 1.6 inches (4 cm) long.
-It’s one of the most popular Lavenders and blooms once in late spring or early summer.
+Lavandula angustifolia 'Hidcote' is a bushy dwarf evergreen shrub with usually narrow, simple, toothed or lobed leaves and small deep violet-purple aromatic flowers in dense, up to 1.6 inches (4 cm) long spikes.
+It is one of the most popular Lavenders and blooms once in late spring or early summer.